Lèse-majesté in Norway

 Lèse majesté in Norway (Norwegian: majestetsfornærmelse, majestetsforbrytelse, crimen (læsæ) majestatis, etc.) was judicially based and defined in Norway's 1902 Penal Code, which provided fines or prison for this crime.
 Often related to political conflicts, accusations of lèse majesté were frequent in the 17th, 18th, and 19th centuries, and many cases resulted in execution.
 Virtually no legal actions have been taken after 1905.
-The last to be charged for lèse majesté was a man who attacked Queen Elizabeth II of the United Kingdom with a tomato during her state visit in 1981.
+The last to be charged for lèse majesté was a man who attacked Queen Elizabeth II with a tomato during her state visit in 1981.
 As of 2015, lèse majesté is no longer a criminal offence in Norway.

 Laws

 Current law

 On 1 October 2015, the 2005 Penal Code entered into effect, after which lèse majesté is no longer a criminal offence.

 The 1814 Constitution of the Kingdom of Norway states in article 5 that the King's person is holy and that he may not be blamed or accused.